-But despite the rain the trek will continue!
+But despite the rain the gorilla trek will continue!
 There has never been a whole day lost to the rain.
 This means that the sun shines shortly after the rain has fallen, enabling trekkers to continue with the activity – albeit slightly wet!

 Trekking Uganda’s mountain gorillas in low season bring you to the best experience as the number of travelers are few which makes the gorilla families less congested by number of visitor.
 The cost of purchasing a gorilla permit remains the same.
 In Uganda gorilla trekking permit costs 600 USD which is not the case in Rwanda.
 The cost for Rwanda’s gorilla trekking permit is 1500 USD, varied for a day and for a maximum of one hour with gorillas.